tomiyee/Strahd-Notes/content/Session Notes/E22 - The Date with Viktor.md

 > Refugees from Barrovia outside the town, near the Vistani Camp, that were

-He loans us the book [[Ethereal Entities - Denizens of the Unseen Realm]] [[Fiona Wachter]] had the book because she's enthralled by the incorporeal and ethereal.
+He loans us the book [[Ethereal Entities - Denizens of the Unseen Realm]] [[Lady Fiona Wachter]] had the book because she's enthralled by the incorporeal and ethereal.

 > [!example] Refugee Camp - 3:00 pm